Ruwayda

 Ruwayda (الرويضة) is a ruined town in northern Qatar.
 Extending over a length of 2.5 km along the coastline, it constitutes one of Qatar's largest archaeological sites as well as containing its largest fort.
 The town was likely inhabited from the 1500s to the late 1700s.

+Ruwayda's early history is largely unknown.
+A map dating to 1563 created by Portuguese cartographer Lázaro Luís depicts Sidade de Catar, the earliest depiction of any specific settlement in Qatar.
+Some historians believe that it refers to Ruwayda due to the apparent Portuguese architectural style of its fort, though there remains much ambiguity as to the location's true identity.

 Etymology

 "Ruwayda" originates from the Arabic term rawda, which refers to a depression that is rich in vegetation due to the accumulative collection of rainfall and sediment run-off.
 It may have been given this name due to the presence of a large garden in the town square, although, as this garden was established only after the town's initial founding, this hypothesis raises questions of the town's original name.

 Location

 Positioned near the north-western coastline of Qatar, the town of Ar Ru'ays is 10 km to the northeast and the abandoned village of Al Jumail is to the east.
 Fresh water was most likely available in the area, its extraction having been assisted by the shallow depth of the water table.
 The coastal waters surrounding the site are very shallow and host a plethora of white mangroves.
 These mangroves are considerably larger than most others found throughout the peninsula; this lends credence to the availability of fresh water.